Vocabulary word Marshal - Practice with online flashcards, spelling bees and vocabulary quizzes

 The verb 'marshal' has a rich etymology that dates back to the Middle English word 'marchal,' which was borrowed from the Old French term 'mareschal.'
 In Old French, a 'mareschal' was a high-ranking officer in charge of the care and supervision of horses, especially those used in warfare.
 This word is derived from the Frankish words 'marah,' meaning 'horse,' and 'scalc,' meaning 'servant' or 'steward.'
 The etymology of 'marshal' thus reflects its historical association with the management and organization of horses, particularly in military contexts.
 Over time, the meaning of 'marshal' expanded to include the broader notion of arranging or organizing things in a systematic and purposeful manner, as we use it today.
 The word's origins underscore the idea of skillful management and stewardship that it conveys.

-Quiz: Find the meaning of marshal
+Find the correct meaning of the verb marshal:

 Try Again!